 Exploring the area around Lo de Marcos is great because there are a handful of awesome towns to discover that are less than 20 minutes away.

-I may be biased, but San Pancho is an amazing town to experience.
+I may be biased, but San Pancho is an amazing town to visit.
 Compared to Lo de Marcos, there are a few more options here for hotels, restaurants, and things to do.
-You also have the beach and the amazing Entreamigos community center which is extremely worth touring.
+You also have the beach and the amazing Entreamigos community center, which is well worth touring.

 There are just so many awesome places to visit in Mexico that it’s hard to know where to spend your time.
-But we LOVE the state of Nayarit and it’s definitely become home for us over the past two years!
+But we LOVE the state of Nayarit, and it’s definitely become our home over the past two years!

 Enjoy Traveling in Lo de Marcos, Nayarit, Mexico!

-But at all costs, let’s keep the authentic Lo de Marcos the way it is.
-We do not want big hotel groups and chains to spoil this part of the coastline and take away the land from the locals.
+But at all costs, let’s keep Lo de Marcos authentic the way it is.
+We don’t want big hotel groups and chains to spoil this part of the coastline and take away the land from the locals.
 Remember to practice responsible tourism wherever you go — Mexico and beyond!

 Have you ever heard of or been to Lo de Marcos?
 If so, drop your recommendations for things to do and see and I’ll add them to this guide!